 Since 2011, we have been running an annual environment campaign called Project LESS which aims to promote a culture of LESS – Little Eco StepS – among our staff to raise awareness while engaging them to play a part in conserving the environment and protecting our planet.
 We hope to reduce our carbon footprint by spreading the ethos that little acts can collectively make a big difference.
 We organise talks by subject matter experts on environmental issues and workshops and eco-trips to places of environmental interest for our people.

 The Singtel Group is committed to ensuring that our people have opportunities to learn about environmental issues and volunteer in this space.

-In Singapore, Singtel works with the National Parks Board to organise our annual Plant-A-Tree Day for our people, taking them to our nature reserves to plant trees and learn more about conservation and making a difference to the environment.
+Singtel worked with the National Parks Board to organise our annual Plant-A-Tree Day for our staff, taking them to our nature reserves to plant trees and learn more about conservation and making a difference to the environment.
 On 17 April 2018, we celebrated 10th anniversary of Plant-A-Tree Day.
 In the last decade, Singtel has planted 1,205 native trees throughout Singapore in areas such as the Central Catchment Nature Reserve, Kranji Marshes and Coney Island involving 2,320 staff volunteers and 85 students from APSN Tanglin School, one of our Singtel Touching Lives Fund beneficiaries.
 We donated $331,000 to the Garden City Fund.

 c) Singtel says ‘No’ to shark’s fin